awmckinley/config/modules/ft.bicep/README.md

-# Bicep Language
+# Cloud Infrastructure Tools

-Domain-specific language that uses declarative syntax to deploy Azure resources.
+Domain-specific language and tooling for deploying and managing cloud infrastructure resources.